 My initial concern with allowing employees to work remotely was that they would clock in and then turn on the TV and not get any work done.
-Thankfully I have developed some safeguards such as task-based work due on specific days and not hiring 6th graders for starters.
+Thankfully I have developed some safeguards such as task-based work due on specific days and for starters not hiring 6th graders helps.

 I was told by Sam Rainer 13 months prior to COVID that remote workers are the way for the future, and they would be a huge help to your organization.
 Let’s take a few minutes and briefly go over some of the benefits.

 One of the most difficult tasks for any employer is finding someone to fill a position.
 Typically we try to post the job on all the relevant job posting boards or jump on our favorite Facebook group to let all our friends know we are currently looking for someone to fill a certain position.
 When you hire remote workers, you open up a to world of people who may only want to work 10- 20 hours a week.
 You can now hire that talented church member who already knows your culture and wants to work while her kids are at school.
 You can hire that person who is passionate about small groups and would love to work after their 9-5 is done.
 Remote workers are the greatest asset your supervisors can have.
 They focus on one or two areas and they become very good at it if properly trained.
 Plus you don’t have to conduct dozens of interviews and fly people from across the county to interview.